Required Reading for Fall

 Copublished by David Zwirner Books and Deichtorhallen Hamburg – Sammlung Falckenberg on the occasion of a major European retrospective in 2016, Homo Americanus sheds light on the development of Pettibon’s work as a kind of hive mind of American culture, unabashed and unique in its complexity.

-Raymond Pettibon: A Pen of All Work
+The cover of a book, titled Raymond Pettibon A Pen of All Work.

 This multifaceted look at Pettibon’s career to date includes nearly seven hundred images, contributions from important figures in the art-historical and cultural fields, and an interview with the artist.
 Beginning with childhood drawings, the book moves through to his mature work.